-The FAFSA can be completed at www.fafsa.ed.gov/.
+The FAFSA is completed online.
 The Central Processor will calculate an expected family contribution (EFC) figure based on the information provided on the FAFSA.
-You may obtain an unofficial calculation of what your EFC may be for the upcoming year at http://www.fafsa4caster.ed.gov/.
+You may obtain an unofficial calculation of what your EFC may be for the upcoming year by using the FAFSA4caster.
 The EFC is the estimated dollar amount the family should be able to contribute to the student’s cost of attendance (COA).
 The COA includes tuition and fees, room and board, books, and personal and transportation expenses incurred while the student is attending classes.
 The EFC is subtracted from the COA to determine financial need and aid eligibility.

 The student must also list on the FAFSA the Title IV code for any college or university that they are interested in attending.
 West Liberty University’s Title IV code is: 003823.

 West Liberty University has a priority deadline of April 15 for institutional financial aid.
-Institutional financial aid includes the Supplemental Educational Opportunity Grant (SEOG), Perkins Loan, and Work-Study.
+Institutional financial aid includes the Supplemental Educational Opportunity Grant (SEOG) and Work-Study.
 Each student must complete the FAFSA and have it received at the Federal Processor’s Office prior to April 15 to meet this deadline.
-It is not necessary to meet this deadline in order to apply for the Federal Pell Grant and the Direct Stafford Loan.
+It is not necessary to meet this deadline in order to apply for the Federal Pell Grant and the Direct Subsidized/Unsubsidized Loans.

 Student Responsibilities for Receiving Financial Aid

 - For first-time students, return signed Financial Aid Estimate Letter accepting aid package